thiadeliria/Pacman/README.md

 `python pacman.py -l MAZE_TYPE -p SearchAgent -a fn=SEARCH_ALGO` where `MAZE_TYPE` defines the map layout, and `SearchAgent` navigates Pac-Man through the maze according to the algorithm supplied in the `SEARCH_ALGO` parameter.

-## Uniformed Search
+## Uninformed Search
-Search algorithms guide Pac-Man on his dot-gobbling, ghost-avoiding adventure.
-Each algorithm takes as input:
+Given the inputs:
-* initial state (the cell on the maze that Pac-Man starts in)
+* initial state - the maze cell that Pac-Man starts in,
-* successor function (the actions that Pac-Man can take, *e.g.*, *move 1 step to the east*)
+* successor function - possible actions that he can take (*e.g.*, *move east*), and
-* goal test (a function that reflects whether Pac-Man is in the goal state)
+* goal state - the cell that he wants to be in,

-The algorithm applies the successor function iteratively until it outputs a sequence of actions that will guide Pac-Man from initial state to goal state.
+the search algorithm returns a sequence of states that leads Pac-Man from initial to goal state.
+The strategy is to iteratively generate a list of successor states (called the *frontier*) until a path to the goal state is found.

 ### Depth-First Search vs. Breadth-First Search
 <img align="right" src="https://github.com/thiadeliria/Pacman/blob/master/gifs/pacman_tinymaze.png" width="200" />